pontazaricardo/pseudo-random-number-generator_verilog/README.md

 random excursion (variant) test is approximately = 980 for a sample size = 1000 binary sequences.
 ```
-So, in order for a test to be considered as `passed`, a proportion of minimum 980/10000 must be returned.
+So, in order for a test to be considered as `passed`, a **minimum proportion of 980/10000 must be returned**.

 ## Conclusions and Future Work